Prefix-bounded matrices: Special g-polymatroids

-It is known that a linear inequality system described by a TU-matrix and an integral bounding vector is box-TDI.
-Since the intersection of a laminar g-polymatroid with a box and a plank is also a laminar g-polymatroid, the following theorem follows from Lemma~\ref{Edmonds-lemma} and Remark~\ref{2-lamin}.
+It is known that a linear inequality system described by a TU matrix and an integral bounding vector is box-TDI.
+Since the intersection of a laminar g-polymatroid with a box and a plank is also a laminar g-polymatroid, the following theorem follows from Lemma~\ref{lem:edmonds-lemma} and Remark~\ref{rem:2-lamin}. \begin{theorem} Let ${\cal L}_1$ and ${\cal L}_2$ be two laminar families on ground set $S$.
+For $i = 1,2$, let $p_i \leq b_i$ be integer-valued functions on ${\cal L}_i$.
+Moreover, let $f\leq g$ be lower and upper bound functions on $S$, and let $\alpha \leq \beta$ be two integers.